Papa Don't Preach: Other artists and versions

 In 1986, American artist "Weird Al" Yankovic included "Papa Don't Preach" as part of his polka medley "Polka Party!", on the album of the same name.
 That same year, Danny Aiello released an answer song titled "Papa Wants the Best for You", written by Artie Schroeck and told from the father's perspective.
 Aiello explained that the characters in the original seemed "unable to talk to one another about something that is going to change their lives forever", prompting him to offer his own interpretation.
 He recorded a music video for the song and invited Madonna to appear, though she declined.
 In 1987, Dutch heavy metal band Angus released a rendition titled "Papa Don't Freak!", while Canadian singer Céline Dion performed a comedic tribute on a sketch show, dressed in a costume inspired by Madonna's video look.

+In the UK, television adverts for Vauxhall in 1999 used the orchestral introduction from "Papa Don't Preach" as a jingle.
+Following this, the same orchestral part was sampled by the Derby-based act Progress Presents the Wunder Boy on their dance single "Everybody", which released number seven on the UK Singles Chart in December 1999.
+Chart watcher James Masterton described the use of the sample as "a concept so simple you wondered why nobody thought of it before."

 In subsequent years, "Papa Don't Preach" continued to inspire reinterpretations across genres.
 In 2002, French–Dutch group Mad'House recorded a Eurodance version for their album Absolutely Mad.
 A year later, Irish band Picturehouse covered the song for the compilation Even Better Than the Real Thing Vol. 1.
 In 2004, American singer Mario Winans sampled it in his track "Never Really Was".
 Tribute albums also featured versions by Brook Barros (The Music of Madonna, 2005) and jazz act Bo.Da (Bo.Da Plays Madonna in Jazz, 2007).
-The song was performed by Dianna Agron in the 2009 Glee episode "Hairography", and in 2019, Palestinian artist and activist Shahd Abusalama released a parody titled "Madonna Don't Go", which urged the singer to cancel her scheduled performance at the Eurovision Song Contest in Israel.
+The song was performed by Dianna Agron in the 2009 Glee episode "Hairography", and in 2019, Palestinian artist and activist Shahd Abusalama released a parody titled "Madonna Don't Go", which urged Madonna to cancel her scheduled performance at the Eurovision Song Contest in Israel.